MGTheTrain/ml-ops-poc/README.md

 ### Deploy an AKS cluster and install the kubeflow or mlflow components

 0. Deploy an AKS trough the [terraform.yml workflow](https://github.com/MGTheTrain/ml-ops-ftw/actions/workflows/terraform.yml) considering the `INFRASTRUCTURE_OPERATIONS option k8s-service-deploy`.
+An Azure Container Registry will be part of the deployment in order to store internal Docker images
 1. **Optional:** Install ml-ops tools to an existing kubernetes cluster trough [terraform.yml workflow](https://github.com/MGTheTrain/ml-ops-ftw/actions/workflows/terraform.yml) considering the `INFRASTRUCTURE_OPERATIONS option ml-ops-tools-install`

 **NOTE:**